JetBrains/teamcity-documentation/topics/supported-platforms-and-environments.md

 #### Supported Java Versions
 {id="Supported+Java+Versions+for+TeamCity+Agent" auxiliary-id="Supported+Java+Versions+for+TeamCity+Agent"}

-Supported Java versions: __OpenJDK and Oracle Java 8-11__.
+Supported Java versions: __OpenJDK and Oracle Java 8-17__.
 We recommend using the latest available version of JDK.

-The TeamCity agent Windows installer comes __bundled with [Amazon Corretto](https://aws.amazon.com/corretto/) 64-bit Java 11__.
+The TeamCity agent Windows installer and agent Docker images come __bundled with [Amazon Corretto](https://aws.amazon.com/corretto/) 64-bit Java 17__.

-For Apple M1 systems, consider using a different version of Java 11, like [Azul OpenJDK](https://www.azul.com/downloads/?package=jdk#download-openjdk).
+For Apple ARM systems (for example, Apple M1 or M2), consider using a different version of Java 17, like [Azul OpenJDK](https://www.azul.com/downloads/?package=jdk#download-openjdk).

 > Note that Java versions specified in this section are requirements to run the agent itself.
-Builds can utilize [other versions](predefined-build-parameters.md#Detecting+Java+on+Agent) installed on agent machines (for example, JDK 17 or JDK 19).
+Builds can utilize [other versions](predefined-build-parameters.md#Detecting+Java+on+Agent) installed on agent machines (for example, JDK 19).
 >
 {type="note"}